averyschiff/csci5828/hw1.md

 It is also often necessary for software to smoothly interface with older code that a software engineer had absolutely no hand in creating.
 These challenges are impossible to predict due to their arbitrary and flexible nature.
 A real world example of this challenge is the different privacy and censorship laws across different countries.
-A massive, global company like Facebook has to consider all of these laws, even as they change, in order to have an international presence.
+A massive global company like Facebook has to consider all of these laws, even as they change, in order to have an international presence.

     * Changeability - Because it is possible to patch and repair software, there is enormous pressure for software to be updated to meet new demands.
 These demands could be driven by customers requesting new functionality, new hardware demands, or a variety of other reasons.
 Software engineers contend with the expectation that these changes will occur at a significantly faster time scale than in other industries.
-A car manufacturer can wait a year before releasing a new model with improvements while software engineers feel pressure to improve products that are in use within weeks of deployment.
+A car manufacturer can wait a year before releasing a new model with improvements while software engineers feel pressure to improve products that are already in use within weeks of deployment.
 One of the most common areas of software engineering that requires changeability is security.
 If a security exploit is discovered, it is crucial that the developers create and distribute a patch for the exploit as quickly as possible.